skip to Main Content

 K9 Odin

 Odin is a 4 year old Belgian Malinois.
-Odin has been with Sgt.
-Nate Baker since he was 6 weeks old, and has been working for the Moffat County Sheriffs Office since 2019.
+Odin has been with Officer Nate Baker since he was 6 weeks old, and works at Craig Police Department.
 Odin is trained in narcotics detection and patrol.
 Odin loves hanging out at home and playing with his squeeky toys!

 K9 Odin